8 Wisconsin Physical Therapy Jobs

 An interview with the unit manager may not be available prior to offer.
 If you do not interview with the unit manager, you may interview with a third-party clinical nurse manager.

-Required Skills/Experience: Home Health experience, training working with the adult/geriatric population with a variety of orthopedic, neurological and functional mobility diagnosis.
+Preferred Skills/Experience: 2 years of home Health experience highly preferred, training working with the adult/geriatric population with a variety of orthopedic, neurological and functional mobility diagnosis.

 Required Credentials: Master's Degree in Physical Therapy.

-Shift & Scheduling: Monday - Friday.
-Weekend/Holiday: PT's rotate one Saturday every 6-8 weeks. (the Sat. they work would be given a day off during the week) Saturday only.
+Shift & Scheduling: 37 hrs with flex up to 40.
+Monday - Friday.
+Weekend/Holiday: Generally no weekends, but PT's can rotate one Saturday every 6-8 weeks. (the Sat. they work would be given a day off during the week) Saturday only.
 No holiday.

-Floating Requirements: Occasional travel to central/ Northern regions.
+Floating Requirements: Occasional travel to other branches as needed.

 Travel Physical Therapist Job Responsibilities & Salary